Index of tables

 Clients of Simmons & Simmons include Fox Entertainment, Virgin Media, Warner Bros, and English National Ballet.
 Recommended individuals include head of TMT Andrew McMillan, who advises on M&A; IP specialist David Stone; and EU and competition lawyer Oliver Heinisch.

 At Smiths-Law LLP, Andrew Lewis works with Universal Music Group, as well as a major music streaming service and several independent record labels, advising on IP and commercial matters.
 Liam McNeive advises internet and mobile-based businesses on a range of issues, including data protection and privacy.

-Sound Advice (Legal) LLP acts for Yusuf Islam, UB40 and Robert Plant as well as a number of emerging artists, writer-producers, independent music publishers and management agencies.
+Sound Advice (Legal) LLP acts for Yusuf Islam, Chase and Status, and Robert Plant as well as a number of emerging artists, writer-producers, independent music publishers and management agencies.
 Robert Horsfall and Sonia Diwan head the practice.

 Speechly Bircham LLP’s media work includes advising on publishing, merchandising and broadcasting rights for a children’s TV series, and handling high-profile copyright litigation for celebrities.
 Alexander Carter-Silk and Robert Bond are recommended.
 Michelle Lewiston has moved to an in-house position, and Nicholas Tall is now with Keystone Law.

 Weightmans LLP’s lawyers are praised for their ‘response times, commerciality, range of disciplines, technical skills and strength in depth'.
 Manchester-based Sarah Walton is noted for her ‘excellent commercial skills, flexibility and imagination in problem-solving'.
 Sean Crotty oversees the firm’s media and entertainment work, and managing partner John Schorah is experienced in representing computer games clients.